dbunibas/Instance-Comparison/README.md

 This tool provides a fast way to compare incomplete instances, i.e. instances with labeled nulls.
 The tool returns a similarity score of instances (a value between 0 and 1) but also differences in compared instances.
 We implemented an exact algorithm that works only on small instances.
 We also implemented a greedy algorithm called Signature algorithm that can be executed on bigger instances with a minimal difference in the computation of such similarities.

+## Comparing Instances

+The easiest way to compare two instances is by defining the comparison scenario using a properties file.
+You can find an example of such a file at: `Instance-Comparison-Engine/core/src/test/resources/similarity/ComparisonTask.properties`

+### Execution Instructions

+To execute the comparison ensure you are in the project's root directory (`Instance-Comparison-Engine`), where the `gradlew` script is located.
+Then run the command

+   - **For Unix-like Systems (Linux/macOS)**:
+     ```sh
+     ./gradlew run --args="/absolute/path/to/ComparisonTask.properties"
+     ```
+   - **For Windows**:
+     ```cmd
+     gradlew.bat run --args="/absolute/path/to/ComparisonTask.properties"
+     ```

+If your path contains spaces or special characters, enclose it in double quotes to avoid any issues.

+## Execute experiments

 To execute some basic experiments:
 1) Unzip the resources folder in misc
 2) Execute the following Java Classes in the test package: